-Barry University is a comprehensive university located in Miami Shores, with programs primarily serving South Florida.
-The University seeks to attract a diverse student body, including traditional and nontraditional students, from a variety of geographic, ethnic, religious, and socio-economic backgrounds.
-The University seeks to recruit and retain faculty members who are dedicated to teaching and advising, to searching for and disseminating truth through scholarship, research, and creative activities; and to serving both the University and the larger community.
-The University seeks to maintain a staff that supports institutional needs in order to enhance the quality of university life.
-It seeks to provide a learning environment which challenges students to accept intellectual, personal, ethical, spiritual, and social responsibilities.
+Barry University is a comprehensive university with its main campus located in Miami Shores, Florida with other sites throughout Florida.
+The University attracts a diverse student body, including traditional and non-traditional students from a variety of geographic, ethnic, religious and socio-economic backgrounds who are committed to taking full advantage of the opportunities provided for learning and personal growth.
+The University seeks to recruit and retain a diverse faculty who enrich it with their own traditions and heritage, who are dedicated to teaching and advising, to searching for and disseminating truth through scholarship, research, and creative activities and to serving both the University and the larger community in a multicultural environment.
+The University seeks to maintain a diverse and student-centered staff whose activities enhance the quality of University life.
+Through its students, faculty and staff Barry University provides a learning environment that challenges all to accept intellectual, spiritual, ethical, physical, and social responsibilities.